Beyond separability: convergence rate of vanishing viscosity approximations to mean field games via FBSDE stability: Notations, Assumptions and Problem Formulation

+\quad Our assumptions largely agree with those in \cite{Bansil2024b} (namely, Assumptions 2.6(1) and 2.7(1) therein).
+To reiterate, \cite{Bansil2024b} is, to the best of our knowledge, the work with the least restrictive regularity assumptions that guarantee well-posedness of the master equation.

 \quad As discussed in \cite[Section 3]{Meszaros2024}, Assumption \ref{mfg_wellposedness} can be satisfied by MFGs that do not necessarily possess displacement monotone $H$ or $g$.
-Indeed, we allow $H$ and $g$ that satisfy any conditions (that do not contradict Assumptions \ref{hamiltonian_assumption_1st_derivatives}--\ref{terminal_cost_assumption_2nd_derivatives}) sufficient to guarantee well-posedness.
-See e.g., \cite{Graber2023, Mou2024} for more sufficient conditions for well-posedness that are beyond the Lasry-Lions and displacement monotonicity conditions.
+Indeed, we allow any $H$ and $g$ that satisfy any conditions that are sufficient to guarantee well-posedness (and do not contradict Assumptions \ref{hamiltonian_assumption_2nd_derivatives}--\ref{initial_distribution}).
+See, for example, \cite{Graber2023, Mou2024} for additional conditions sufficient for well-posedness that are beyond the Lasry-Lions and displacement monotonicity conditions.

 \begin{remark}[Comparison with \cite{Tang2023b}] We compare our assumptions to those of \cite{Tang2023b} in greater detail.
-In terms of regularity, their condition (H1') on the $\mathcal{C}^2$ norm of the coupling says that the coupling must have bounded first and second derivatives, which is slightly stronger than ours (we allow for $\nabla_x H$ to be unbounded).
+In terms of regularity, their condition (H1') on the $C^2$ norm of the coupling says that the coupling must have bounded first and second derivatives, which is slightly stronger than ours (we allow for $\nabla_x H$ to be unbounded).
 Their condition (H2'), that the second-order derivatives of $H$ are locally bounded, is of course not as strong as uniform boundedness.
-Their condition (H3') is stronger than ours, which requires that the $\mathcal{C}^2$ norm of the terminal cost is bounded, while we only require that $g$ be Lipschitz in the measure argument with respect to $W_1$.
-Finally, (H4') and (H4'') do not seem to be directly comparable to the regularity of Wasserstein derivatives.
-However, observe that if the condition of $\varepsilon^{1/2}$ (in H4' and H4'') were replaced with $\varepsilon$, then they would have achieved the same convergence rate as we did.
+Their condition (H3') is stronger than ours, which requires that the $C^2$ norm of the terminal cost is bounded, while we only require that $g$ be Lipschitz in the measure argument with respect to $W_1$.
+Finally, (H4') and (H4'') do not seem to be directly comparable to the regularity of L-derivatives.
+However, observe that if the condition (in H4' and H4''):